 - It helps my body function properly - working out regularly literally helps my food digest better, it helps me sleep and it keeps me alert throughout the day.
 Sometimes I have lazy days and that's ok... our bodies need to rest every now and again.

 In summation: working out makes me feel good and I like to feel good.

 I want people to stop going to the gym because they "should."
 I hate that word.
 You "should" exercise because it makes you feel good.
 Find stuff that you like.
 And just because a whole lot of people like Crossfit and Yoga doesn't mean that you have to!
 And it doesn't increase or decrease your worth or your ability just because you do or do not do either!

-Also, don't put a marathon on your bucket list just to cross it off... do it because you will look back on that training and that race and think to yourself, "wow, I'm awesome for doing that."
+Also, don't put a marathon on your bucket list just to cross it off... do it because you will look back on that training and that race and think to yourself, "wow, I'm awesome."